RH-Xie/Remote-Desktop/README.md

 ### Windows 10 Home

-WIndows 10 Home doesn't support remote desktop by default, but you can make it available by installing [RDP Wrap](https://github.com/stascorp/rdpwrap).
+Windows 10 Home doesn't support remote desktop by default, but you can make it available by installing [RDP Wrap](https://github.com/stascorp/rdpwrap).

 ---